TimCosemans/PROJ-Algorithmic-Trading/README.md

 The src-folder contains all of the functions needed to get the data, train and evaluate the model and register the best model.
 The run.py script is the prefect orchestration script that runs the functions in the correct order.
+It fetches the data on a daily basis, trains the model and registers the best model.
+Then ths model returns buy or sell signals for the next day.
+These signals are distributed through a flask api.

 To run locally, type python run.py local in the terminal.
 Then start the ui with prefect server start

+Next steps:
+do batch deployment --> add to prefect flow containerize process deploy to cloud

 Project Organization